aoelarsen/noroff-react-content-part-2/lessons/lesson1.md

 # Lesson 1 - Next.js

+The repo branch for this lesson is [here](https://github.com/cnnrbrn/noroff-react-content-part-2-code/tree/lesson-1).

+---

 [Next.js](https://nextjs.org/) is a React framework that provides, amongst other things, server-side rendering (which will improve your site's SEO) and easy routing.

 We are going to convert last week's project into a Next app.